 Skills learned: adult personal finance, an understanding of what can happen when things go wrong

 Planning, saving, and budgeting probably aren’t at the forefront of most teenagers’ minds.
 Yet, keeping a diary or journal remains a fairly popular activity.
-This detailed planner and organizers lets its users set out plenty of life goals, including financial ones.
+This detailed planner and organiser lets its users set out plenty of life goals, including financial ones.
 Within these pages, they can dream about their future, and perhaps even lay down plans to pay for it.

 Skills learned: budgeting, saving, planning